HannoFlohr/hackerrank/README.md

 ## java
 this folder contains all (64) solutions to the "Practice Java" segment on hackkerrank - mostly done to just dust off my java knowledge (mostly programmed in java8)

+## python
+this folder contains solutions to the "Practice Python" segment on hackerrank (python3)